connorheyz/online-notes/md-articles/ap-comp-gov/3-11-Notes.md

 A documentary of Tehran by Thomas Erdbrink.

 ### People
 - **Muhammad Pahlavi** - overthrown in 1979.
-After his reign,
+After his reign, women were forced to wear veils and alcohol was banned.
 ### Institutions

 ### Day to Day Life

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjExNjQ1NjY2MCwxNzY3MzY2OTYwXX0=
+eyJoaXN0b3J5IjpbLTE1MDk5NTQxMzUsMTc2NzM2Njk2MF19
 -->